4-34-29. H. Poincaré à Giovanni Battista Guccia

 Notes

-- 2 Poincaré’s manuscript features a section entitled “les ondes de Langevin,” which Poincaré probably wanted to show Paul Langevin prior to publication.
-Langevin waves are created by the motion of an electron in the absolute ether, and are of two types: velocity waves (les ondes de vitesse) and acceleration waves (les ondes d’accélération).
+• 2 Poincaré’s manuscript features a section entitled “les ondes de Langevin,” which Poincaré probably wanted to show Paul Langevin prior to publication.
+These Langevin waves are brought about by electron motion in the absolute ether, and are of two types: velocity waves (les ondes de vitesse) and acceleration waves (les ondes d’accélération).
 Langevin waves propagate in the electromagnetic ether with the velocity of light; for a non-technical summary, see Walter (2018).
-The corrected proofs in the Circolo archives show Poincaré’s insertion of a footnote acknowledging the priority (over Langevin) of A. H. Bucherer for the constant-volume model of the electron (Poincaré, 1906, 130).
-More than likely, Langevin himself pointed out Bucherer’s priority to Poincaré.
-As for the “second corrected proof”, it appears that this was never printed, since Poincaré annotated every page of the first corrected proof with his “Bon à tirer”.
+The corrected proofs of Poincaré’s paper in the Circolo archives show Poincaré’s insertion of a footnote acknowledging the priority (over Langevin) of A. H. Bucherer for the constant-volume model of the electron (Poincaré, 1906, 130); see Bucherer (1904).
+More than likely, Langevin, upon reading the proofs of Poincaré’s paper, pointed out Bucherer’s priority for the model to Poincaré.
+As for Poincaré’s reference to “a second proof after correction”, it appears that no such proof was produced, since Poincaré annotated every page of the original proof with his “Bon à tirer”.

 Références